Understanding Quantum Control Processor Capabilities and Limitations through Circuit Characterization: Background

 \section{Background}

+Here, we provide background material for the different quantum abstraction levels shown in Figure \ref{fig:levels}.
+It illustrates how hardware-agnostic quantum theory connects to the software-agnostic physical implementation of the quantum chip via intermediate levels.

-In quantum computing, a qubit is the basic unit of quantum information.
-Physically, qubits are two-level quantum-mechanical systems, whose general quantum state is represented by a linear combination of two orthonormal basis states (basis vectors).
-The most common basis is the equivalent of the 0 and 1 values used for bits in classical information theory, \\ respectively $\ket{0} = $ and $\ket{1}$ = $ $.
+\paragraph{Quantum Computation Model} Quantum bits (\textit{qubits}) are two-level quantum-mechanical systems, whose general quantum state is represented by a linear combination of two orthonormal basis \textit{states} (basis vectors).
+The most common basis is the equivalent of the 0 and 1 used for bits in classical information theory, respectively $\ket{0} = $ and $\ket{1}$ = $ $.
 The generic qubit state is a superposition of the basis states, i.e. $\ket{\psi} = \alpha \ket{0} + \beta \ket{1}$, with $\alpha$ and $\beta$ complex amplitudes such as $|\alpha|^2+|\beta|^2=1$.

-\paragraph{Gates and Circuits} The prevalent model of quantum computation is the circuit model introduced by~\cite{qcircuit}, where information carried by qubits (wires) is modified by quantum gates that mathematically correspond to unitary operations.
-A complex square matrix $U$ is {\bf unitary} if its conjugate transpose $U^*$ is also its inverse, i.e. $UU^* = U^*U = I$.
+The prevalent model of quantum computation is the \textit{circuit model}~\cite{qcircuit}, where information carried by qubits is modified by \textit{quantum gates} that mathematically correspond to unitary operations.
+A complex square matrix $U$ is unitary if its conjugate transpose $U^*$ is also its inverse, i.e. $UU^* = U^*U = I$.